How to Check Engine for Spark

 You will need to pop the hood open.
 Remove that large engine cover and find the spark plugs.

-If you have a newer car, you will most lily have an ignition coil on top of each spark plug.
+For the latest model cars, you most likely have a coil-on-plug type ignition system, or the coils are secured on top of each plug.
 Remove one of the ignition coils.
 If you have plug wires, remove one wire from the spark plug.

 Connect screwdriver to test for spark